Flavor: Toasted, nutty aroma. Amazingly balanced, smooth, mild roasted flavor. Rich, sweet, mellow aftertaste.

 Beginning in 1976, the Lugu Farmers’ Association developed the Dong Ding Oolong Tea Competition in an effort to preserve the value and quality of its local cash crop.
 This event has been developed over the last forty years to become the world’s largest and most prestigious Oolong Tea competition, with prize-winning teas demanding some of the highest prices of any Oolong Tea in the world.
 It is arguably the most impactful method of preserving the value and quality of a Traditional Oolong Tea that has been implemented in the history of Taiwan's tea industry.
 With well over 6000 entries per bi-annual competition, and first place prize winning tea currently attaining over NT$250,000 per jin (600g), it has brought a local traditional specialty product to unprecedented heights of value and quality.

-Mr. Xie has been a high ranking player in Taiwan's tea competitions for many years, but this is the highest award he has received to date.
-We have shared the remainders of his award winning batches of tea exclusively with our Tea Cub members in the past.
-But this is first time we are offering an award winning tea in its registered competition packaging.
+We have shared the remainders of his award winning batches of tea exclusively with our Tea Club members in the past.
+But this year we are again able to offer the Award Winning Teas in their registered packaging.
 Most of this award winning tea is purchased by collectors who store it for decades, since its value only increases with age!